By Chip Fulghum

 DHS has made great strides the last 10 years modernizing their financial system and improving the budget process.
 Simplifying the appropriation structure from 76 to 4 was foundational to maturing the resourcing process at DHS and is proof positive that when DHS components, the CFO and other Management offices, OMB and the Congressional staff work together much can be accomplished.
 This streamlined structure led to simplified execution reporting, data consistency, and better analysis across the department.

 When combined with the department’s financial system modernization efforts, DHS will be poised to get even more return on each taxpayer dollar spent.
-DHS must stay the course with financial system modernization and get its remaining components on themodernized platform.
+DHS must stay the course with financial system modernization and get its remaining components on the modernized platform.
 The Department has proven it can deliver on the promise of a modernized system when TSA went live on schedule and on budget late last year.
 USCG is the next to get a modern system.
 While this is the most complex undertaking for the department yet, I am confident a modern, secure, and integrated finance, procurement, and asset system for USCG will become a reality given the strong USCG leadership, in close coordination with the DHS Acting CFO, the CIO, CPO, and their industry partners.
-FEMA and ICE will follow to move to modern systems and withcontracts in place or planned in the near future will complete the nearly 15 yearfinancial system modernization effort for the department.
+FEMA and ICE will follow to move to modern systems and with contracts in place or planned will complete the nearly financial system modernization effort for the department.

 Chip Fulghum formerly served as DHS CFO and Deputy Undersecretary for Management and currently serves as Chief Operating Officer at Endeavors.